 Şevin Yıldız: First of all, I would like to specially ask you about masterplans.
 As an urban planner do you think that masterplans are still valid in this century where everything is changing so rapidly, so unexpectedly?
-In our country, we, as architects and planners, have a little bit of a suspicion towards masterplans because it takes too much time to do it and afterwards it looses its validity.
-And, as a tool mostly we can not use it very effectively, so I would like to ask you your approach upon this subject?
+In our country, we, as architects and planners, have a little bit of suspicion towards masterplans because it takes too much time to do it and afterwards it loses its validity.
+And, as a tool mostly we can not use it very effectively, so I would like to ask you about your approach to this subject.

 Kees Christiaanse: We love to make masterplans exactly, because of the reasons that you just mentioned.
-Nowadays, you can not design a region, and then because of implementation reasons, it can only be ready in the next ten years.
-It’s not possible, because in every two years something else happens.
-So, you must work with something that takes into account unexpected social, demographic, political conditions, that can work with different speeds or accomodate varying programs, that has all kinds of flexibilities.
+Nowadays, you can not design a region, and because of implementation reasons, it can only be ready in the next ten years.
+It’s not possible, because every two years something else happens.
+So, you must work with something that takes into account unexpected social, demographic, and political conditions, that can work with different speeds or accommodate varying programs, and that has all kinds of flexibility.
 Now the question is can you make a masterplan or not?
-We say “yes” because, we have been developing a working method in making masterplans that have this potential of flexibility, but at the same time, have a very strong quality of public space and also very strong quality in design principles.
+We say “yes” because we have been developing a working method in making masterplans that has this potential of flexibility, but at the same time, has a very strong quality of public space and also very strong quality in design principles.

-ŞY: So, that’s a new definition of masterplan in your own way…
+ŞY: So, that’s a new definition of a masterplan in your own way…

-KC: Yes, that’s our definition of a masterplan.
-It is a sustainable framework for a development that accomodates different programs at different time speed on different circumstances.
-However, it has basic design qualities, therein it’s not a planning tool, nor it ain’t only based on administrative aspects, it is really a design tool.
-So we fix certain elements that you think are very important and which we think are also long lasting.
+KC: Yes, that’s our definition of a master plan.
+It is a sustainable framework for development that accommodates different programs at different times and speeds in different circumstances.
+However, it has basic design qualities, therein it’s not a planning tool, nor is it ain’t only based on administrative aspects, it is a design tool.
+So we fix certain elements that you think are very important and which we think are also long-lasting.

 ŞY: And, then you change it according to the dynamics…